13th-Sammy/library-java/README.md

 - If Issue Book clicked, calls issueBook() <br>
 - If Return Book clicked, calls returnBookL() <br>
 - If View Logs clicked, shows ViewLogs panel <br>
-- If Clear All Logs clicked, calls clearLogs()
+- If Clear All Logs clicked, calls clearLogs() <br>
+- Only clearLogs() exists in Logger.java, the other methods <br>
+mentioned here exist in Library.java.
+The panels are their <br>
+own .java files.

 Library.java :-
 - Has BookList HashMap to store all book Ids and Book objects. <br>